Dunedin Otago, New Zealand Travel Guide

 This viewpoint offers panoramic views over Dunedin city, Otago Harbour, and the Otago Peninsula.
 Easily accessible by car, providing beautiful photo opportunities, especially at sunrise or sunset.

-Many key sights (museums, art gallery, Octagon) offer good accessibility.
+Many key sights (museums, fine art gallery, Octagon) offer good accessibility.
 Some natural attractions, like Tunnel Beach, have steep paths that might pose challenges for those with mobility issues.

 Dunedin's central area is walkable, but buses serve outer suburbs and some attractions.
 A car is recommended for exploring the Otago Peninsula and more remote natural sites.